cfanatic/go-slack2keybase/README.md

 Use this tool to forward chat messages from Slack to Keybase.
 For those who hate Slack, but love Keybase.

+Deploy it on your desktop or server:

+Whenever started, Keybase will be automatically synchronized with Slack.

 ## Requirements

 Developed and tested on the following setup: